feathersjs-ecosystem/feathers-mongodb/README.md

 - `Model` (**required**) - The MongoDB collection instance
 - `id` (*optional*, default: `'_id'`) - The name of the id field property.
 By design, MongoDB will always add an `_id` property.
+- `disableObjectify` (*optional*, default `false`) - This will disable the objectify of the id field if you want to use normal strings
 - `events` (*optional*) - A list of [custom service events](https://docs.feathersjs.com/api/events.html#custom-events) sent by this service
 - `paginate` (*optional*) - A [pagination object](https://docs.feathersjs.com/api/databases/common.html#pagination) containing a `default` and `max` page size
 - `whitelist` (*optional*) - A list of additional query parameters to allow (e..g `[ '$regex', '$geoNear' ]`)